Nowell and Kansas State host No. 6 Texas

 Kansas State Wildcats (12-1, 1-0 Big 12) at Texas Longhorns (12-1, 1-0 Big 12)

+The Longhorns are 9-0 on their home court.
+Texas ranks sixth in the Big 12 shooting 33.8% from downtown, led by Alex Anamekwe shooting 66.7% from 3-point range.

-The Wildcats are 1-0 against conference opponents.
+The Wildcats have gone 1-0 against Big 12 opponents.
 Kansas State is 9-1 against opponents with a winning record.

-The Longhorns and Wildcats meet Tuesday for the first time in Big 12 play this season.
+The Longhorns and Wildcats meet Tuesday for the first time in conference play this season.

-TOP PERFORMERS: Timmy Allen is averaging 10.1 points, 6.1 rebounds and 4.2 assists for the Longhorns.
-Marcus Carr is averaging 17.5 points over the last 10 games for Texas.
+TOP PERFORMERS: Marcus Carr is averaging 17.5 points, 4.2 assists and two steals for the Longhorns.
+Tyrese Hunter is averaging 10.8 points and 3.1 assists over the last 10 games for Texas.

-Keyontae Johnson is shooting 56.9% and averaging 17.7 points for the Wildcats.
-Nowell is averaging 1.7 made 3-pointers over the last 10 games for Kansas State.
+Nowell averages 1.7 made 3-pointers per game for the Wildcats, scoring 14.4 points while shooting 32.4% from beyond the arc.
+Keyontae Johnson is averaging 17.7 points and 6.8 rebounds over the past 10 games for Kansas State.

 LAST 10 GAMES: Longhorns: 9-1, averaging 82.8 points, 34.9 rebounds, 19.2 assists, 8.0 steals and 4.1 blocks per game while shooting 48.8% from the field.
 Their opponents have averaged 65.3 points per game.